ElectronSutra/venture/pages/the-realm/immaculates/immaculate-dragons.md

 young adult, bearing a lightning spear of virtue.
 She then laid siege to the warlord Yasu the Great and defeated him in single combat.

-A much later, and much more controversial, emerged during the early Shogunate period, and is often attributed to the insights of Immaculate abbot Ten Peaches in Harmony.
+A much later, and much more controversial, account emerged during the early Shogunate period, and is often attributed to the insights of Immaculate abbot Ten Peaches in Harmony.
 This account describes Mela as being born in mundane circumstances to two peasants, and skilled in arms a child.
 After her family is slaughtered by Yasu the Great, the child Mela takes up a mundane spear and uses it to slay him, thereupon transforming the spear into her mighty weapon.

 The child Mela is said to have known how to read and write from the moment she was born, and to know poetry and meter by the sound of wind whipping through the